Publications

 Abstract: Following the Covid-19 pandemic, U.S. labor force participation declined significantly in 2020, slowly recovering in 2021 and 2022 -- this has been referred to as the Great Resignation.
 The decline has been concentrated among older Americans.
 By 2022, the labor force participation of workers in their prime returned to its 2019 level, while older workers' participation has continued to fall, responsible for almost the entire decline in the overall labor force participation rate.
 At the same time, the U.S. experienced large booms in both the equity and housing markets.
 We show that the Great Resignation among older workers can be fully explained by increases in housing wealth.
 MSAs with stronger house price growth tend to have lower participation rates, but only for home owners around retirement age -- a 65 year old home owner's unconditional participation rate of 44.8% falls to 43.9% if he experiences a 10% excess house price growth.
 A counterfactual shows that if housing returns in 2021 would have been equal to 2019 returns, there would have been no decline in the labor force participation of older Americans.

-Abstract: Financial intermediary (FI) stress, measured by leverage and collateral constraints, is emphasized as an important driver of asset prices and quantities by financial economists.
-We identify a new and equally important channel through which FIs affect risk and the real sector: FIs are stressed when their labor share is high.
-FIs labor share negatively forecasts growth of aggregate output, investment, and credit; it positively forecasts market excess returns and cost of credit.
-In the cross-section, banks with higher labor share lend less and have higher credit risk.
-Firms connected to such banks borrow less, pay more to borrow, have higher credit risk, and lower earnings growth; they also invest less if they are financially constrained.
-We explain these findings in a DSGE model where FIs face shocks to the quantity of labor needed to intermediate capital.
+Abstract: Financial intermediary (FI) stress, measured by leverage, is an important driver of asset prices and quantities.
+We identify a new and equally important FI channel driving risk and the real sector: FIs are stressed when FI labor share (FLS) is high.
+FLS negatively forecasts aggregate output, investment, and credit growth; it positively forecasts the cost of credit.
+High FLS banks lend less and are riskier.
+Firms connected to such banks borrow less, grow less, and pay more to borrow.
+A DSGE model where FIs endogenously use labor to increase screening in bad times explains these findings.

 Abstract: The last 20 years have been marked by a sharp rise in international demand for U.S. reserve assets, or safe stores-of-value.
 This paper analyzes the welfare consequences of these fluctuations in international capital flows in a two-sector general equilibrium model with uninsurable idiosyncratic and aggregate risks.
 The model implies that such fluctuations have potentially sizable welfare consequences for individuals that vary by agae, wealth, and income.
 The young benefit from a capital inflow due to lower interest rates, which reduce the costs of home ownership and of borrowing against higher expected future income.
 Middle-aged savers are hurt because they are crowded out of the safe bond market and exposed to greater systematic risk in equity and housing markets.
 Although they are partially compensated for this in equilibrium by higher risk premia, they still suffer from lower expected rates of return on their savings.
 By contrast, retired individuals, who are drawing down assets and who receive social security income that is least sensitive to the current aggregate state, benefit handsomely from the rise in asset values that accompanies a capital inflow.
 Under the "veil of ignorance," newborns gain from foreign purchases of the safe asset and would be willing to forgo up to 1% oflifetime consumption in order to avoid a large capital outflow.